confucianzuoyuan/books/pride-and-prejudice.typ

   columns: (auto, auto),
   gutter: 3pt,
   rect[“I am sorry to hear that; but why did not you tell me so before?
 If I had known as much this morning, I certainly would not have called on him.
-It is very unlucky; but as I have actually paid the visit, we cannot escape the acquaintance now.”], []
+It is very unlucky; but as I have actually paid the visit, we cannot escape the acquaintance now.”], [call on: 拜访]
 )

 #grid(
   columns: (auto, auto),
   gutter: 3pt,
-  rect[The astonishment of the ladies was just what he wished; that of Mrs. Bennet perhaps surpassing the rest; though when the first tumult of joy was over, she began to declare that it was what she had expected all the while.], []
+  rect[The astonishment of the ladies was just what he wished; that of Mrs. Bennet perhaps surpassing the rest; though when the first tumult of joy was over, she began to declare that it was what she had expected all the while.], [surpass: 超过\
+   tumult: 骚乱]
 )

 #grid(
   columns: (auto, auto),
   gutter: 3pt,
   rect[“How good it was in you, my dear Mr. Bennet!
 But I knew I should persuade you at last.
 I was sure you loved your girls too well to neglect such an acquaintance.
-Well, how pleased I am! and it is such a good joke, too, that you should have gone this morning, and never said a word about it till now.”], []
+Well, how pleased I am! and it is such a good joke, too, that you should have gone this morning, and never said a word about it till now.”], [persuade: 劝服\
+   neglect: 忽略]
 )

 #grid(
   columns: (auto, auto),
   gutter: 3pt,
-  rect[“Now, Kitty, you may cough as much as you choose,” said Mr. Bennet; and, as he spoke, he left the room, fatigued with the raptures of his wife.], []
+  rect[“Now, Kitty, you may cough as much as you choose,” said Mr. Bennet; and, as he spoke, he left the room, fatigued with the raptures of his wife.], [fatigue: 疲劳\
+   rapture: 狂喜]
 )

 #grid(
   columns: (auto, auto),
   gutter: 3pt,
   rect[“What an excellent father you have, girls,” said she, when the door was shut.
-“I do not know how you will ever make him amends for his kindness; or me either, for that matter.
+“I do not know how you will ever #underline[make him amends for his kindness]; or me either, for that matter.
 At our time of life, it is not so pleasant, I can tell you, to be making new acquaintance every day; but for your sakes, we would do anything.
-Lydia, my love, though you are the youngest, I dare say Mr. Bingley will dance with you at the next ball.”], []
+Lydia, my love, though you are the youngest, I dare say Mr. Bingley will dance with you at the next ball.”], [amend: 弥补\
+   make him amends for his kindness: 报答他的恩情]
 )

 #grid(